I was tidying virtually with my client recently and the next day we had this exchange:

 The Salvation Army and The Brown Elephant offer FREE pick-up of clothing, books, miscellaneous goods, household items and furniture.
 Certain conditions apply.

-Find a free-standing donation bin or convenient drive-through/drop-off
+Donate: Free-standing bin or convenient drive-through/drop-off

 Avoid overcomplicating the “letting go” process by leaning on a free-standing donation kiosks.